Can I put large items, like a fridge, at the curb for pick-up on collection day?

 - Pumpkins can also be chopped up and placed in your green cart.

 - Whole pumpkins can be placed at the curb on your collection day during yard waste week.

 Are election signs recyclable?
 If so, how do I recycle them?

 Yes, coroplast election signs are recyclable.
 Candidates have two options for recycling election signs;

-- Small quantities can be put in a transparent blue bag and placed at the curb for regular curbside collection
+- Small quantities can be put in your blue cart and placed at the curb for regular curbside collection

 What happens to your recyclables?